 Of course there are plenty of resources out there on the web to help you learn too.
-One resource I absolutely recommend beginners check out is YouTube (see my article: best YouTube channels for anatomy).
+One resource I absolutely recommend beginners check out is YouTube.
 A lot of good content there can give you a quick and easy overview.

 Websites are another useful resource to use.
 Especially those outlined in my best anatomy websites for medical students post.

 The most important thing to do when it comes to learning anatomy – given just how many resources there are – is to pick one thing and stick to it!

 How Do I Teach Anatomy in a Fun Way?

 Games can make teaching anatomy fun because they add a competitive element to study.

 Giving students the chance to show off their anatomy knowledge (or learn things through ‘gamifying’ the subject) can help capture their attention and prevent boredom.